alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ## Regions

-The GOV.UK PaaS is hosted in two independent regions, London and Ireland.
+The GOV.UK PaaS is hosted in 2 independent regions, London and Ireland.

-GOV.UK PaaS accounts, credentials and resources (for example [backing services](/deploying_services/)) are created in a single region.
+GOV.UK PaaS accounts, credentials and resources are created in a single region.
+For example, [backing services](/deploying_services/).

 ## Organisations

 An organisation, or org, represents a group of users, applications and environments.
 Each org shares the same resource, quota and custom domain.

 The GOV.UK PaaS team creates new orgs in the London region unless you request otherwise.
 We assign at least one [org manager](orgs_spaces_users.html#org-manager) to new orgs.
-Request your first org on the [GOV.UK PaaS signup page](https://www.cloud.service.gov.uk/signup).
+You can request your first org on the [GOV.UK PaaS signup page](https://www.cloud.service.gov.uk/signup).

-To request additional orgs, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), telling us who the org manager(s) should be and the name of one of your existing orgs.
+To request additional orgs, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) and tell us who the org manager(s) should be and the name of one of your existing orgs.

 Run `cf orgs` to list the orgs your user account can access.